Characteristics of the Italian language in the AX NLG platform

 For adjectives the lexicon can encode gender for singular and plural and the adjective position (before the noun or after the noun).

-For position the default is after the noun.
-When an adjectives should be before the noun, this has to be encoded in the lexicon.
+For position, the default is after the noun.
+When an adjective should be before the noun, this has to be encoded in the lexicon.

-The most important cases, i.e. grande, is already annotated as before noun.
-But others may need a lexicon entry.
+The most important cases (e.g. grande, buono, etc.) are already annotated as before nouns, but others may need a lexicon entry.

 The most common verbs are encoded in our software.
 If a verb inflects the wrong way, you should add it to the lexicon.

-We automatically join prepositions with determiners for the following prepositions: a, da, di, in and su.
+On the AX NLG platform prepositions are automatically joined with determiners for the following prepositions: a, da, di, in and su.

 Stavano viaggiando dall'Australia a Parigi.
 (They were traveling from Australia to Paris.)

-On our platform the settings for the container dall'Australia are:
+On AX NLG platform, when the settings for the container dall‘Australia are:

 Vivono in Australia.
 (They live in Australia.)